 Arrowtown Historic Chinese Settlement

 We also visited the Historic Chinese Settlement, which is where Chinese gold miners lived.
 Several thousand Chinese men were lured to the area during the gold rush in the 19th century.
 They were sadly marginalized and never really considered part of the community, so they lived in small settlements with small huts, which you can explore now.

-Our favorite restaurant in Arrowtown was the Fork and Tap – a pub with yummy pizza and a great beer selection, including several from our favorite New Zealand brewery 8Wired (we first discovered their beer in Hong Kong!).
-Oh yeah, and they also had horse parking.
+Though Arrowtown is small, it has some great culinary options.
+Our favorite restaurant in Arrowtown was the Fork and Tap – a pub with tasty pizza and a great beer selection, including several from our favorite New Zealand brewery 8Wired (we first discovered their beer in Hong Kong!).

-We spent one night in Twizel because we wanted to hit/hike in Aoraki/Mount Cook National Park without staying there.
-And even though there wasn’t much written about Twizel online, we learned you can’t go wrong with pretty much anywhere in New Zealand.
-We had our first glimpse of a clear night sky and had our most delicious meal in the country at Shawty’s Cafe: lamb chop, beet risotto, and sticky toffee pudding!
+We spent one night in Twizel because we wanted to hike in Aoraki/Mount Cook National Park without staying there.
+And even though there wasn’t much written about Twizel online, during our one-night stay there, we learned you can’t go wrong with pretty much anywhere in New Zealand.
+We had our first glimpse of a clear night sky (with so many incredible stars!) and had our most delicious meal in the country.

 The drive from Wanaka to Twizel took us through some interesting landscape, which we amazingly hadn’t yet come across in New Zealand.
 Everything was an odd brownish green color.
 But the driving was incredible.
 It’s about 140 km from Twizel to Wanaka and it took us about two hours.

 There are a few Twizel accommodation options.
 We would highly recommend our stay at Mountain Chalet Motels, a unique spot with individual chalets.
 It was spacious and comfortable, and had a kitchen had we wanted to cook dinner.